1 in 4 Malaysians are affected by cancer — we aim to reduce that percentage.

-Completed research showing that 1 in 9 Malaysians develops breast cancer due to inheriting the BRCA1 or BRCA2 gene.
+Completed research showing that 1 in 9 ovarian cancers may be due to inherited alterations in the BRCA1 or BRCA2 genes.
 This information is now incorporated into the clinical guidelines for Malaysian doctors, and plays an important role in the development of cancer genetic services in Malaysia.

 Contributed to the discovery of more than 30 genetic loci implicated in increased risk to ovarian cancer.
 This was made possible thanks to the many researchers from all over the world who worked collaboratively to study thousands of ovarian cancer patients and healthy women.
 The Malaysian ovarian cancer genetics study has made a significant contribution since it is only one of a handful of studies focused on Asians.